jnystad/podcrush/README.md

 A Podcast player living in your browser.
-No accounts, no tracking, no online persistence.
+No accounts, no privacy invading tracking, no online persistence.

 [Open PodCrush](https://podcrush.nystad.io/)